 The Republic of Haiti has a population of over 10 million people and is the size of the state of Maryland.
 The official languages are both Haitian Creole and French, with French mainly spoken in schools.
-Haiti is in the western one-third of the island of Hispaniola between the Caribbean Sea and the North Atlantic Ocean.
-This small, tropical country is west of the Dominican Republic and is south of the island of Cuba.
+Haiti is in the western one-third of the island of Hispaniola, which it shares with the Dominican Republic.

 The Haitian people have struggled for years.
 Historically, they have struggled against the French for their independence, which they gained in 1803.
-Politically, they have struggled as they implemented a new constitution and elected more than a dozen governments.
+Politically, they have struggled for freedom from a series of kings, dictators, and corrupt governments.
 Religiously, they have struggled against the chains of Voodoo.

 Today, Haiti ranks 163 out of 188 countries on the United Nations’ Human Development Index (an evaluation of life expectancy, education, and per capita income).